-Directional speakers, also commonly referred to as parametric or ultrasonic speakers, are unique when it comes to use case applications.
+Directional speakers, also commonly referred to as parametric or ultrasonic speakers, are unique when it comes to use case applications across various industries.

 Due to this function, Focusonics® directed audio speakers have a different set of specialized applications, whereby directional sound can be harnessed across various industries to attract the attention of passers-by, emit factual information to relevant individuals and can be part of interactive art displays plus much more.